 - 1. We will use resources efficiently.
-Leading scientists have been calling for a huge increase in resource productivity -- by a factor of 4-10 in order to increase wealth for 4/5 of the world's population and to decrease environmental impact.
-This is critical because the industrialized economy is incredibly wasteful in use of resources while the planet has a finite amount of resources and a finite ability to absorb and process wastes.
-In their thought provoking book Factor Four: Doubling Wealth, Halving Resource Use, by Ernst von Weizsacker and Amory and Hunter Lovins call for a revolution in energy and resource productivity and provide over 50 demonstrated examples of factor 4 increases in energy, material and transportation productivity from a variety of institutions around the world.
-With a few exceptions they all cost less than conventional means of doing business and increased social and economic as well as environmental sustainability. - 2.
+Leading scientists have been calling for a considerable increase in resource productivity -- by a factor of 4-10to increase wealth for 4/5 of the world's population and decrease environmental impact.
+It is critical because the industrialised economy is incredibly wasteful in using resources while the planet has a finite amount of resources and a finite ability to absorb and process wastes.
+In their thought-provoking book Factor Four: Doubling Wealth, Halving Resource Use, Ernst von Weizsacker and Amory and Hunter Lovins call for a revolution in energy and resource productivity and provide over 50 demonstrated examples of factor 4 increases in energy, material and transportation productivity from a variety of institutions around the world.
+With a few exceptions, they all cost less than conventional means of doing business and increased social and economic and environmental sustainability. - 2.
 We will learn from and live within natural systems.
-Humans are the only species on earth that produce waste which is not a raw material or nutrient for another species.
-Also, we are the only species to produce wastes that can be broadly toxic and build up for long periods of time.
-Truly speaking, a sustainable society should eliminate the concept of waste.
-Waste is not simply an unwanted and sometimes harmful byproduct of life; it is a raw material out of place.
-Waste and pollution demonstrate gross inefficiency in the economic system since they represent resources that are no longer available for use and/or create harm in humans and other species.
+Humans are the only species on Earth that produce waste that is not raw material or nutrient for another species.
+Also, we are the only species to produce wastes that can be broadly toxic and buildup for long periods.
+A sustainable society should eliminate the concept of waste.
+Waste is not simply an unwanted and sometimes harmful by-product of life; it is a raw material out of place.
+Waste and pollution demonstrate gross inefficiency in the economic system since they represent resources no longer available for use and/or harm humans and other species.

-A sustainable economy would mirror nature's "circular" method of using matter and employ the concepts of design through which all waste would be the "food" (waste = food) for another activity.
+A sustainable economy would mirror nature's "circular" method of using matter and employ the concepts of design through which all waste would be the "food" (waste =food) for another activity.
 This idea is integral to industrial ecology.
-Metal extraction and conversion would be replaced by strategies to continuously cycle existing metals through the economy.
-For example, recycling aluminum rather than using virgin bauxite ore cuts energy use by 95% and pollution by 99%.
+Metal extraction and conversion would be replaced by strategies to cycle existing metals through the economy continuously.
+For example, recycling aluminium rather than virgin bauxite ore reduces energy use by 95% and pollution by 99%.